indrekots/indrekots.github.io/_posts/articles/2024-03-03-whats-inside-the-nginx-ingress-controller.md

 ```

 * The `http` block configures the HTTP server
-* Each `server` block represents a virtual server that listens for HTTP requests on a specific IP address and port
+* Each `server` block represents a virtual server that listens for HTTP requests on a specific host name and port
 * The `location` block is used to define how the server should handle different URLs within a given server block

 In the grand scheme of things, the configuration's structure is fairly similar to the ingress resource rules where we define hosts and paths.